novotnyradekcz/C-snippets/README.md

-# C-snippets
+# C snippets
 Various snippets of C code that might be useful

 ## linked_list
-An implelementation of a doubly linked list, originally created as a solution to an [exercise](https://exercism.org/tracks/c/exercises/linked-list) on [exercism.org](https://exercism.org/).
+An implementation of a doubly linked list, originally created as a solution to an [exercise](https://exercism.org/tracks/c/exercises/linked-list) on [exercism.org](https://exercism.org/).

 Implemented functions:
 - `list_create` creates an empty list